Damasko, Opole Voivodeship

-Damasko is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in south-western Poland.
+Damasko is a village in the administrative district of Gmina Głogówek, within Prudnik County, Opole Voivodeship, in southern Poland.
 It is situated in the historical region of Prudnik Land.

 Geography

 The village is located in the southern part of Opole Voivodeship, close to the Czech Republic–Poland border.
 It is situated in the historical Prudnik Land region, as well as in Upper Silesia.
 It lies in the Silesian Lowlands, in the valley of Stradunia river.
 The National Register of Geographical Names for 2025 classified Damasko as a part (część wsi) of Kazimierz.

 History

-The village of Damasko was established following the so-called Peace of Kłodzko on 30 May 1137, which introduced a new border between Bolesław III's Poland and Soběslav I's Bohemia.
+The village of Damasko was established following the Peace of Kłodzko on 30 May 1137, which introduced a new border between Poland and Bohemia.
 The new border divided the village of Kazimierz between the two countries.
 The Bohemian part was named Damasko, separated from the Polish village of Kazimierz by Stradunia river.
 The village was an important economic centre.
 Despite the border being abolished in the 16th century, the division into Kazimierz and Damasko has survived.
 The Silesian noble family of Damasko came from the village.